alphagov/rp-onboarding-tech-docs/README.md

 git commit -m "<enter change description here>" # creates a new 'commit' which contains your changes git push origin master                          # pushes your changes to your forked repository
 ```

-### Making changes to shared content

-If you need to change some content in the [onboarding-guide-shared repo](https://github.gds/gds/onboarding-guide-shared), make the required changes in that repository and commit as normal, then run

-`git submodule update --remote`

-in this repository, commit and push as usual.
-The changes will be reflected the next time you perform a `make html`.

 # Publishing the guide